 Now months later it is finally here in our hands, and its packing a new Rasberry Pi 4 inside, so you can be certain this thing can handle most of the ROMs you chuck at it.

-If you’re looking to play the best neo geo games, or even the best n64 games on a handheld much like the original Gameboy DMG, then this is for you.
+If you’re looking to play any games for the Neo Geo, or even the greatest titles for my the mighty Nintendo 64 on a handheld much like the original Gameboy DMG, then this is for you.

 You can pick up the DIY kit for $119, that’s without the Pi 4, or go all out with the fully assembled handheld which will cost just $179.